Riesz bases and Jordan form of the translation operator in semi-infinite periodic waveguides: Statement of the problem and the main results

 Let us introduce the translation operator

-and assume that the Floquet modes $v_j^+$ have been chosen such that $H^{1,+}_{\gamma}(S^+)$ is invariant under $\mathcal{T}$.
-(This is always the case if $v_1^+,\dots,v_{\overline{n}}^+$ are all of order $0$.)
+and assume that the Floquet modes $\vp_n$ have been chosen such that $H^{1,+}_{\gamma}(S^+)$ is invariant under $\mathcal{T}$.
+(This is always the case if $\vp_1,\dots,\vp_{\overline{n}}$ are all of order $0$.)
 Let $V\subset H_{\gamma}^{1,+}(S^+)$ be the linear subspace of all weak solutions to \eqref{eq:pde} and \eqref{eq:bc_top_bottom}.
 If the boundary value problem \eqref{dirprob} is well posed, i.e.\ the operator $\ltrace|_V:V\to \lbdspace$ has a bounded inverse (see Prop. \ref{prop:wellposed} and Appendix \ref{appendix:uniqueness} for sufficient conditions), we can define the \emph{monodromy operator}

 which maps the trace of a solution to \eqref{dirprob} to its trace at one periodicity length to the right.
-We are now in a position to formulate our main result: \begin{theorem} \begin{enumerate} \item There exist Floquet modes $v_n^+$, $n\in \N$, which form a Riesz basis of $V$.
-This basis can be chosen such that $\mathcal{T}:V\to V$ is represented by an infinite Jordan matrix, which contains at most a finite number of Jordan blocks of size greater than $1$ all of which are of finite size. \item If problem \eqref{dirprob} is well posed for some choice of $\ltrace$, then $\{\ltrace v_n^+:n\in\N\}$ is a Riesz basis of $\lbdspace$, and with respect to this basis $\mathcal{R}$ is represented by the same Jordan matrix as $\mathcal{T}$ in part \ref{part:translation}. \end{enumerate} \end{theorem}
+We are now in a position to formulate our main result: \begin{theorem} \begin{enumerate} \item There exist Floquet modes $\vp_n$, $n\in \N$ the first $\overline{n}$ of which are defined as described above, which form a Riesz basis of $V$.
+This basis can be chosen such that $\mathcal{T}:V\to V$ is represented by an infinite Jordan matrix, which contains at most a finite number of Jordan blocks of size greater than $1$ all of which are of finite size. \item If problem \eqref{dirprob} is well posed for some choice of $\ltrace$, then $\{\ltrace \vp_n:n\in\N\}$ is a Riesz basis of $\lbdspace$, and with respect to this basis the operator $\mathcal{R}$ is represented by the same Jordan matrix as $\mathcal{T}$ in part \ref{part:translation}. \end{enumerate} \end{theorem}